Overview, Prevention Tips, and Home Remedies for UTIs

 Since the home remedies don’t treat the root cause, ensure you seek medical attention alongside using the home remedies.
 Otherwise, the infections could spread to the kidneys and cause complications.

 If you are experiencing symptoms of UTIs or urge incontinence, it is essential to consult a healthcare professional for an accurate diagnosis and appropriate treatment.
-Here at the Incontinence Institute, we can help you navigate the challenges associated with incontinence.
+Here at the Incontinence Institute in Middle Tennessee, we can help you navigate the challenges associated with incontinence.
 Contact us today for more information.

 A